NtekShadow/nft-stealer/README.md

 # NFT Stealer
 This executable lets you download all collections from https://opensea.io.

+# Currently not kept up to date, feel free to fork or work on it yourself!

 ## Usage
 Download the Archive and extract the nft-stealer.exe (you can get it from releases: https://github.com/NtekShadow/nft-stealer/releases)
 Once extracted you can run the executable.